Address Standardization and Validation

 Standardization will fix spelling errors, correct abbreviations, and fix capitalization so that the address matches the format preferred by USPS.
 Aside from mail delivery, a fully standardized address is a first step in address deduplication (finding and removing duplicate addresses from a list or database) and is perhaps the hardest to get right.

 After an address is standardized, it is validated.
-Address validation (also known as address verification) is a process that compares a given address against the official USPS database and tries to match the records between the two.
+Address validation (also known as address verification) is a process that compares a given address against a reliable and authoritative address database and tries to match the records between the two.
 If a match is found, address verification software will correct the address (standardization), verify it, and return a valid address.
-If there is a USPS-recognized address that matches the address given, we make any needed adjustments, mark it as valid, and return it along with some metadata about that address.
+If there is a recognized address that matches the address given, we make any needed adjustments, mark it as valid, and return it along with some metadata about that address.
 Other types of services can also be applied to verify addresses.
 For example, delivery point validation can verify that the USPS actually delivers mail to a particular address.

 To sum up, standardization changes the appearance of the address and validation verifies the content of the address.